arellignapika/STOCK-PRICE-PREDICTION-SYSTEM/README.md

 # STOCK-PRICE-PREDICTION-SYSTEM

-This project involves building a Long Short-Term Memory (LSTM) neural network to predict stock prices using historical data.
+This project involves building a Long Short-Term Memory (LSTM) neural network to predict stocks closing prices using historical data.
 The model is implemented using TensorFlow's Keras API.

 ## Overview